 Hello!
 My name is Sue, and I’m a Licensed Clinical Psychologist.

-I specialize in treatment for older adolescents and adults and those experiencing anxiety, depression, relationship stressors, parenting/caregiver stressors, chronic pain, behavioral issues, academic stressors, occupational stressors, and life transitions.
+I specialize in working with adults navigating anxiety, depression, OCD, relationship challenges, parenting and caregiver stress, chronic pain, academic pressures, occupational stress, and major life transitions.

-Having received my Doctorate and Master’s Degree in Clinical Psychology from Widener University and my Bachelor’s Degree in Psychology from King’s College, I have had various training experiences throughout my education and career and have experience working with a wide variety of populations, backgrounds, and socioeconomic statuses.
+I earned my Doctorate and Master’s Degree in Clinical Psychology from Widener University and my Bachelor’s Degree in Psychology from King’s College.
+I have had various training experiences throughout my education and career.
+I’ve worked with people from a wide variety of populations, backgrounds, and socioeconomic statuses.

-I enjoy spending time with my two young children, husband, and dog when I’m not working.
-I’m a natural homebody and enjoy good TV, movies, and documentaries.
-I also love cooking, dance parties with my kiddos, and enjoying the beauty of nature with long walks and fresh air.
+When I am not working, I enjoy spending time with my two children, husband, and our pets.
+I’m a natural homebody who enjoys good TV, movies, podcasts, and documentaries.
+I also love enjoying the beauty of nature with long walks and fresh air, spontaneous dance parties with my kids, and learning new crafts.

 PA License #: PS017834